w3stling/insynsregistret/README.md

 long nofTransactions = registry.search(query).count();
 ```

-Total value of all inside trades in company Loomis the last month.
+Total value of all inside trades in company Loomis the last 30 days.

 ```java
 Insynsregistret registry = new Insynsregistret();